Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-multipet

-3. North America holds the largest share of the pet CBD market.
+3. North America holds the largest share of the pet CBD market, at over 40.53%.

-4. Dog products make up the majority of sales.
+4. Dog products account for 50% of pet CBD sales.

-5. Young women living in the city buy most CBD products in the U.S.
+5. Millennials buy more CBD products in the U.S. than other age groups.

-In 2020, pet CBD products generated $426 million in sales, showing that the market is growing rapidly.
 As CBD use becomes more widespread among humans, it’s increasing in popularity among pet owners as well.
-The continued drive for the legalization of cannabis, in general, has helped destigmatize its use.
-An estimated 73% of people who buy pet CBD also purchase it for themselves.
-According to projections, the CBD market in the U.S. could be worth 1.1 billion dollars by 2025.
+The continued drive for the legalization of cannabis, in general, has helped destigmatize its use, but the increased spending on pets and awareness of CBD products and research has also expanded the industry.

 CBD Oil For Cats